Financials

 Room revenue

-Group room revenue increased by 16.1% for FY 2024 compared to FY 2023 was mainly due to improved room occupancy and and upward adjustment of room rates in some of the Group's hotel.
-Additionally, the opening of Hotel Royal Signature in Kuala Lumpur also contributed to the growth.
+Group room revenue increased by 11.4% for 1H 2025 compared to 1H 2024, mainly due to improved room occupancy and upward adjustment of room rates in some of the Group's hotel.
+The increase was further improved by additional room inventory contributed by a hotel in Malaysia.

 Food and beverage revenue

-The increase in food and beverage revenue by 29.9% for FY 2024 compared to FY 2023 was mainly due to higher breakfast sales driven by increased occupancy rates.
+The increase in food and beverage revenue by 21.1% for 1H 2025 compared to 1H 2024 was mainly due to higher breakfast sales driven by increased occupancy rates, as well as stronger restaurant revenue contributions from a hotel in Malaysia.

 Rental income from within premises

-The increase in rental income from within premises by 8.3% for FY 2024 compared to FY 2023 was mainly due to higher rental income resulting from improved occupancy rates.
+The increase in rental income from within premises by 2.2% for 1H 2025 compared to 1H 2024 was mainly due to higher rental income resulting from improved occupancy rates.

 Other income